MDAStanford/Tranistioning-To-Cyber-Security-Mid-Career/README.md

 TUESDAY - My calendar has a 10AM call with a recruiter, but the meeting request doesn't have any details.
 If anyone calls on Tuesday @ 10, I'll remember to take the call.

 WEDNESDAY - Call with the UCLA Career Center.
 Interested to see how this goes.
 And...I was given Linked In+, good for nine months.

+And...waiting for a response to a recruiter call that I had last week.
+It's a pet meds-on-demand concept, based in Portland.

-My resume is getting a lot of attention right now: I've had a ton of interviews, a signifigant number of 2nd round interviews, and 4 third-round interviews.
-Getting plugged into the industry is tough, but that's a realistic expectation that the instructors told the class about job hunting.
+My resume is getting a lot of attention right now: I've had a ton of recruiter interviews, a signifigant number of 2nd round interviews, and 4 third-round interviews.
+Getting plugged into the industry is tough, but that's a realistic expectation that the instructors set from the beginning.
+If this was easy, everyone would be doing it.

 Study plan for the week:

 1 - I have 120 saved jobs in the cue.
-My goal is to knock out half of thise tonight, and the other half tomorrow.
+My goal is to knock out half of these tonight, and the other half tomorrow.
+Weekly resume goal: 50 per day.
+They say it's useless to send out resumes blindly, but I disgree.
+This is a numbers game.
+Linked In is the best way to fill up my funnel quickly.

-2 - Browsing for Easy Apply jobs posted in the last 3 days.
+2 - Browse for LI Easy Apply jobs posted in the last 3 days.

 3 - source new leads